jyangfsu/SAMMPy/README.md

 ## Getting started with the package

-We recommend to start by executing the workflow scripts that apply the different process sensitivity analysis methods to test cases.
+We recommend to start by executing the workflow scripts provided in the folder "examples" that apply the different process sensitivity analysis methods to test cases.

 ## License